BinarCode/laravel-restify/docs-v3/content/auth/authentication.md

 Route::restifyAuth();
 ```

-And voilà, now you have auth routes ready to be used.
+And that's it!
+You now have authentication routes ready to use.

 These are the default routes provided by restify: